bnomei/kirby3-boost/README.md

 ### File Models

-Starting with version 1.9 you can use a setting to tell the plugin to monkey patch the core `Files` class with content cache support.
-You can only turn this on for all files at once since Kirby does not allow custom File models.
+Starting with version 2.0 the plugin to monkey patch the core `Files` class with content cache support.
+You can only turn this on or off for all files at once since Kirby does not allow custom File models.
 It would need to read content file first which would defeat the purpose for a content cache anyway.

 **site/config/config.php**
 ```php